-okins), benaviour, enort and attendance.

-TERM 1 TERM 2 TERM 3 TERM 4

-Topics of Study Sport, Fitness and Recreation (SFR) Industry Knowledge Beginning Coaching Principles Workplace Health and Safety SFR Laws and Legislation Maintain SFR Equipment Respond to Emergencies Provide First Aid and CPR Risk Analysis Organise Work Provide Quality Customer Service Community Fitness Programs Body Systems The Cardiorespiratory System Descriptive Terminology The Musculoskeletal System The Digestive System and the Energy Systems Provide Healthy Eating Information Client Screening and Health Assessment Client Screening: Initial Client Consultation

-TERM 5 TERM 6 TERM 7 TERM 8

-Plan and Deliver Exercise Programs Specific Population Clients Fitness ProgramsOlder ClientsSpecific Population Clients Fitness ProgramsSpecific PopulationsAnatomy and PhysiologyCPR Refresher
+TERM 1 TERM 2 TERM 3 TERM 4 Topics of Study Sport, Fitness and Recreation (SFR) Industry Knowledge Beginning Coaching Principles Workplace Health and Safety SFR Laws and Legislation Maintain SFR Equipment Respond to Emergencies Provide First Aid and CPR Risk Analysis Organise Work Provide Quality Customer Service Community Fitness Programs Body Systems The Cardiorespiratory System Descriptive Terminology The Musculoskeletal System The Digestive System and the Energy Systems Provide Healthy Eating Information Client Screening and Health Assessment Client Screening: Initial Client Consultation TERM 5 TERM 6 TERM 7 TERM 8 Plan and Deliver Exercise Programs Specific Population Clients Fitness Programs Older Clients Specific Population Clients Fitness Programs Specific Populations Anatomy and Physiology CPR Refresher

-Learning about the sport, fitness and Providing healthy eating information to clients. recreation industry.
-Instructing and monitoring fitness programs.
-Following health and safety standards in the Delivering warm-up and cool-down sessions workplace.
-Planning and delivering gym programs.
+Learning Experiences Learning about the sport, fitness and recreation industry.
+Following health and safety standards in the workplace.
 Providing quality customer service.
-Working with specific population clients, including older Using and maintaining fitness and sport adults.
-Learning equipment.
-Developing skills in exercise science, including Experiences Delivering community fitness programs. anatomy and physiology.
-Developing coaching and officiating skills Industry-recognised First Aid qualification and CPR Conducting a risk assessment on fitness certificate. activities.
+Using and maintaining fitness and sport equipment.
+Delivering community fitness programs.
+Developing coaching and officiating skills Conducting a risk assessment on fitness activities.
 Providing client screening and health assessments.
-Program delivery will combine both class-based tasks and practical components in a real gym environment at the school.
-This involves the delivery of a range of fitness programs to clients within the school community (students, teachers, and staff).
-Learning and A range of teaching/learning strategies will be used to deliver the competencies.
-These include: Assessment Practical tasks Hands-on activities involving participants/clients Group work Practical experience within the school sporting programs and fitness facility Log Book of practical experience Evidence contributing towards competency will be collected throughout the course.
-This process allows a student's competency to be assessed in a holistic approach that integrates a range of competencies.
-NOTE: This program involves a mandatory 'outside subject' weekly component as follows: Learning and TERM 5: 60 minutes per week across a minimum of 6 consecutive weeks - delivering fitness programs and services to an Assessment adult client, undertaken at the school Continued TERM 6: A minimum of one session (60 minutes) - delivering a gentle exercise session to an older adult client (age 50+), undertaken at the school gym or an alternate fitness facility sourced by the school.
-All other practical experiences have been timetabled within class time.
-Students will keep a Log Book of these practical experiences (approximately 40 hours).
-The Certificate III in Fitness will predominantly be used by students seeking to enter the fitness industry and/or as an alternative entry into University.
-For example: Exercise Physiologist Teacher - Physical Education Sport Scientist Pathways Students eligible for an Australian Tertiary Admission Rank (ATAR) may be able to use their completed Certificate III to contribute towards their ATAR.
-For further information please visit www.qcaa.qld.edu.au/senior/new-snrassessment-te/tertiary-entrance Students may also choose to continue their study by completing the Certificate IV in Fitness. \$450 (inclusive of Binnacle Training costs, First Aid Certificate and Binnacle Training Polo shirt) There are some additional costs to access outside venues in order to participate in and conduct fitness

-Language Literacy and Numeracy (LLN) Skills Statement - A Language, Literacy and Numeracy (LLN) Screening process is undertaken at the time of initial enrolment (or earlier) to ensure students have the capacity to effectively engage with the content and to identify support measures as required.
+Learning and Assessment Learning and Assessment Continued adult client, undertaken at the school Pathways Pathways The Certificate III in Fitness will predominantly be used by students seeking to enter the fitness industry and/or as an alternative entry into University.
+For example: Exercise Physiologist Teacher - Physical Education Sport Scientist Students eligible for an Australian Tertiary Admission Rank (ATAR) may be able to use their completed Certificate III to contribute towards their ATAR.
+For further information please visit www.qcaa.qld.edu.au/senior/new-snr-assessment-te/tertiary-entrance Students may also choose to continue their study by completing the Certificate IV in Fitness.
+Approximate Cost Einal cost and patification of these avauraions will be included in the parmission latter which will be distributed algority earlier) to ensure students have the capacity to effectively engage with the content and to identify support measures as required.
 Binnacle's Program Disclosure Statement (PDS) declaration - This document is to be read in conjunction with Binnacle Training's Program Disclosure Statement (PDS).
-The activity the excursion date.

-Maybe subject to change based on student enrolments and progress delivery costs.

-All texts and reprographics are provided by the school.

-Approximate

-Cost

-PDS sets out the services and training products Binnacle Training as RTO provides and those services carried out by the School as Third Party (i.e. the facilitation of training and assessment services).
+The PDS sets out the services and training products Binnacle Training as RTO provides and those services carried out by the School as Third Party (i.e. the facilitation of training and assessment services).
 To access Binnacle's PDS, please visit: binnacletraining.com.au/rto

-Final cost and notification of these excursions will be included in the permission letter which will be distributed closer to